-The alcohol content of the tea is below 0.5%, which is below the current United States Alcohol & Tobacco Tax Trade Bureau regulations for beverages to qualify as alcoholic.
+The alcohol content of the tea is below 0.5%, which is below the current United States Alcohol & Tobacco Tax Trade Bureau regulations for beverages to qualify as an alcoholic.
 However, it’s worth noting that homebrewed Kombucha tea can have a higher alcohol content (up to 3% or more).

 In a nutshell, you should be more concerned about Kombucha alcohol content when the tea is made at home.
-Commercial Kombucha tea doesn’t contain enough alcohol to qualify as alcoholic.
+Commercial Kombucha tea doesn’t contain enough alcohol to qualify as an alcoholic.

 It is advisable for pregnant women to avoid anything that contains alcohol throughout their pregnancy.
 Breastfeeding mothers should avoid anything with alcohol since alcohol passes through breast milk.

 Besides containing alcohol, Kombucha tea has some other properties which pose certain risks.